akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 If you are still using Scala 2.11 then you must upgrade to 2.12 or 2.13

+## Auto-downing removed

+Auto-downing of unreachable Cluster members have been removed after warnings and recommendations against using it for many years.
+It was by default disabled, but could be enabled with configuration `akka.cluster.auto-down-unreachable-after`.

+For alternatives see the @ref:[documentation about Downing](../typed/cluster.md#downing).

+Auto-downing was a naïve approach to remove unreachable nodes from the cluster membership.
+In a production environment it will eventually break down the cluster.
+When a network partition occurs, both sides of the partition will see the other side as unreachable and remove it from the cluster.
+This results in the formation of two separate, disconnected, clusters (known as *Split Brain*).

+This behavior is not limited to network partitions.
+It can also occur if a node in the cluster is overloaded, or experiences a long GC pause.

+When using @ref:[Cluster Singleton](../typed/cluster-singleton.md) or @ref:[Cluster Sharding](../typed/cluster-sharding.md)
+it can break the contract provided by those features.
+Both provide a guarantee that an actor will be unique in a cluster.
+With the auto-down feature enabled, it is possible for multiple independent clusters to form (*Split Brain*).
+When this happens the guaranteed uniqueness will no longer be true resulting in undesirable behavior in the system.

+This is even more severe when @ref:[Akka Persistence](../typed/persistence.md) is used in conjunction with Cluster Sharding.
+In this case, the lack of unique actors can cause multiple actors to write to the same journal.
+Akka Persistence operates on a single writer principle.
+Having multiple writers will corrupt the journal and make it unusable.

+Finally, even if you don't use features such as Persistence, Sharding, or Singletons, auto-downing can lead the system to form multiple small clusters.
+These small clusters will be independent from each other.
+They will be unable to communicate and as a result you may experience performance degradation.
+Once this condition occurs, it will require manual intervention in order to reform the cluster.

+Because of these issues, auto-downing should **never** be used in a production environment.

 ## Removed features that were deprecated

 After being deprecated since 2.5.0, the following have been removed in Akka 2.6.